The-Mostest/space-invaders/README.md

 Settings Page
-The settings page will have both the volume controls and colour pickers for the player The pop up is small as it only needs to encompass the 2 settings selectors  q
+The settings page will have both the volume controls and colour pickers for the player The pop up is small as it only needs to encompass the 2 settings selectors

 Game Page
 Grid Creation